 Somewhere between the R nineT and the R 18 is the BMW R 12.

-The BMW R 12 is new for 2024, and is essentially a BMW R nineT configured for cruising.
+The BMW R 12 is new from 2024, and is essentially a renewed BMW R nineT.

 The R 12 has a relaxed riding position, an engine a little less excitable than the one in the R nineT (or R 12 nineT), and looks really comfortable and engaging to ride around at moderate speeds.